vipulnaik/diet-exercise-health/best-practices/best-practices-around-abdominal-discomfort.md

 * After two days at the single-meal level, I can choose to stop yogurt consumption, though I may want to continue at that level till that pack is finished.

-In steady state, my aim should be to have yogurt for about a one-week period at least once a month and not more than once every two weeks.
-This keeps me exposed to the nutrients and probiotic elements of yogurt while making me not depend on or crave this very yummy but expensive item.
-However, in the recovery period from discomfort, my consumption might go up to one per 3-4 days for a period of a week or two while I recover.

 ### Exercise